sempare/sempare-delphi-template-engine/docs/commercial.license.md

 - use the component and source code on all development systems used by the developer
 - sell any number of applications in any quantity without any additional run-time fees required

+The Sempare Template Engine may not be included/distributed as part of another commercial library without approval / commercial review.

 A commercial licence is sold per developer developing applications that use Sempare Template Engine for Delphi.
 The initial cost is $70 per developer and includes first year of support.
 For support thereafter, at your discretion, a support fee of $30 per developer per year would be appreciated (the cost of a few cups of coffee).
 Please contact us